instaloader/instaloader/docs/basic-usage.rst

    instaloader --post-metadata-txt="{likes} likes." <target>

-Note that with this feature, it is possible to easily and fastly extract additional metadata of already-downloaded posts, by reimporting their JSON files.
+Note that with this feature, it is possible to easily and quickly extract additional metadata of already-downloaded posts, by reimporting their JSON files.
 Say, you now also want to export the number of comments the Posts had when they were downloaded::